Team Kinesis Spotlight: Alanna Harter

 From Cambridge, I moved to Lake Tahoe for ten years, where I worked in marketing as an account strategist at an advertising agency, followed by five years as the marketing manager at a real estate technology shop.

-How have those experiences helped you as a Chief Growth Officer at Kinesis?
+How have those experiences helped you as a Strategist at Kinesis?

 Working at an agency for five years, I learned so much about marketing strategy, the creative process, and juggling competing demands from multiple clients.
 When I returned to in-house marketing at the real estate technology shop, I had added many more arrows to my quiver – which was essential since we were a lean marketing team and I had to roll up my sleeves and do the work myself (as opposed to the agency, where we had specialists for every role).

 With all of the various skills that I had acquired, I found Kinesis to be a natural fit, where I serve a variety of clients in different ways, depending on their goals.
 When I first read the job description on LinkedIn, I was attracted to an agency that specialized in service-centric clients and helps people in the B2B world.
 Kinesis gives me the ability to be creative, while working in a professional environment that complements my personality—collaborative yet appreciative of structure.